 Transits prevent fire, smoke, gas and water from reaching adjacent parts of a structure through cable and pipe penetrations in the event of a hazard occurring in a particular compartment.

-Playing a vital role Although cable and pipe transits may be regarded as minor components of a ship, an offshore oil platform, a power plant or other installation, they play a vital role in protecting people, property and the continuity of operations.
+Playing a vital role Although cable and pipe transits may be regarded as minor components of a ship, an offshore oil platform, a power plant or other installation, they play a vital role in protecting people, environment and the continuity of operations.
 Vast sums of money are invested in skilled employees and high-value structures and so these key assets must be carefully safeguarded at all times.
 This is why the omission or poor construction and installation of transits in a structure may be regarded as gross negligence.

 Heat, explosions, flames, smoke and hazardous fumes are all associated with fire.
 These must be contained in as small an area as possible to facilitate firefighting, decision-making, possible evacuation and arrival of emergency services.
 This method is known as “Structural Fire Protection”, whereby the barrier properties of the structure is its own first line of defence.
 In order to contain the hazards related to fire, transits must be able to contain and insulate extreme temperatures for a certain amount of time: for example, A60 Class approval demands withstanding a temperature of 945 °C after 1 hour, whereas H120 Class approval demands withstanding a temperature of 1100 °C after 2 hours.
 In both cases, the heat transferred through the transit is limited to a temperature rise of less than 180 °C.